The-going/evlproject/content/core/user-api/event/_index.md

 `evl_new_event()` returns the file descriptor of the newly created event on success.
 Otherwise, a negated error code is returned:

-- -EEXIST	The generated name is conflicting with an existing event name.
+- -EEXIST	The generated name is conflicting with an existing mutex, event, semaphore or flag group name.

 - -EINVAL	Either _clockfd_ does not refer to a valid EVL clock, or the generated event name is badly formed, likely containing